intel/QAT_Engine/README.md

     production environment as private key information and plaintext data will be logged to the file (logging to file is disabled by default).

+--with-engine_id="<engine_id>"
+   This option needs to be specified if you want to use an engine id other than the default which is now "qatengine" (previously it was "qat").
+This option can be used to set engine id as "qat" for application that still uses older engine id within the application(disabled by default).

 --disable-multi_thread/--enable-multi_thread
     Disable/Enable an alternative way of managing within userspace the pinned contiguous memory allocated by the qat_contig_mem driver.
 This alternative